suffolklibraries/lgc/content/collections/events/sensory-play-day.md

     content:
       -
         type: text
-        text: 'Join with your little one to explore nature through crafts, movement, and your senses.'
+        text: 'Join with your little one to explore the natural world through crafts, movement, and your all senses.'
   -
     type: paragraph
     content: